-A-EMT/ EMT-I should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion, and preparing for or providing patient transport.
+ILS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.

-- 1. A-EMT/ EMT-I includes all components of EMT Care. - 2.
+- 1. ILS Care includes all components of BLS care. - 2.
 Obtain IV/IO access. - 3.
 In-line nebulizer may be utilized if patient is unresponsive/in respiratory arrest. - 4.
-IV Fluid Therapy: 500mL fluid bolus's if patient is hypotensive to maintain a systolic BP of at least 100mmHg and no S/S of fluid overload are present. - 5.
-Benadryl: 50mg IV or IM for severe itching and/or hives.
+IV Fluid Therapy: 500mL fluid bolus's if patient is hypotensive to maintain a systolic BP of at least 100mmHg.